 of this sounds interesting to you then take a look at the

-recent Buckys and Bridge trips that Pam and I have taken to California, Montana, Florida, Alberta, Québec, Arizona and (in June
+Buckys and Bridge trips that Pam and I took to California, Montana, Florida, Alberta, Québec and Arizona.
+In addition, I

-In addition, I have also attached some photos and bridge hands
+have also attached some photos and bridge hands from such

 these were Buckys trips but it seemed appropriate to include